OpenNebula/addon-storpool/README.md

 A working StorPool cluster is required.

 ## Features
-* support for datstore configuration via sunstone
+* support for datstore configuration via CLI and sunstone
 * support all Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality
-* extend migrate-live when ssh TM_MAD is used for SYSTEM datastore
 * support SYSTEM datastore volatile disks and context image as StorPool block devices (see limitations)
 * support migration from one to another SYSTEM_DS if both are with `storpool` TM_MAD
-* imported images from the markeplace are thin provisioned (require StorPool 15.03+)
-* support TRIM/discard in the VM when virtio-scsi driver is in use (`DEVICE_PREFIX=sd`)
+* support TRIM/discard in the VM when virtio-scsi driver is in use (require `DEVICE_PREFIX=sd`)
+* support two different modes of disk usage reporting - LVM style and StorPool style
+* extend migrate-live when ssh TM_MAD is used for SYSTEM datastore
+* all disk images are thin provisioned
+* (optional) helper tool to tweak the number of queues for virtio-scsi (require `DEVICE_PREFIX=sd`)
+* (optional) helper tool to enabe virtio-blk-data-plane for virtio-blk (require `DEVICE_PREFIX=vd`)
+* (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)

 ## Limitations

 1. tested only with the KVM hypervisor
 1. no support for VM snapshot because it is handled internally by libvirt
-1. in SYSTEM datastore integration the reported free/used/total space is not propper because the volatile disks and the context image are expected to be files instead of a block device.
+1. When SYSTEM_Ds integration is enabled the reported free/used/total space is not propper because the volatile disks and the context image are expected to be files instead of a block devices.
 Extra external monitoring of space usage should be implemented.

 ## Installation